merely-useful/py-rse/index.md

 > if two words are connected by a long dash---like "dash" and "like"
 > in this sentence---then `wc` will count them as one word.

-We could run `wc` more times to count find out how many lines there are in the other files, but that would be a lot of typing and we could easily make a mistake.
+We could run `wc` more times to find out how many lines there are in the other files, but that would be a lot of typing and we could easily make a mistake.
 We can't just give `wc` the name of the directory as we do with `ls`: